Kiuwan logo

 • SQL Injection — Code defects that allow outsiders to embed DQL commands with user-provided parameters.

-• Buffer Overflows — Failure of the developer to specify bounds for array and pointer references (this has to be done manually with C and C++.
+• Buffer Overflows — The developer fails to specify bounds for array and pointer references (this has to be done manually with C and C++).

-• Stack Overflows — Code vulnerabilities caused by careless use of data buffers.
+• Stack Overflows — Code vulnerabilities caused by the careless use of data buffers.

 • Integer Overflows — Using unsafe integer operations.
 Placing an integer value in a storage space that is not big enough to contain the integer’s binary representation.